PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ##### a).
 Side Bar Functionality
 ![SideBar_Image0](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/SideBar_Image0.png)
 *Fig.7a.
 Side bar functionality.*
-The side bar, located on the left side of the interface, displays a list (**A**) of top-expressed pathways.
+The side bar, located on the left side of the interface, displays a list labelled (**A**) in (**Fig.7b**) of top-expressed pathways.
 The number of pathways shown depends on the number previously selected by the user.

 ![SideBar_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/SideBar_Image1.png)
 *Fig.7b.
 Sorting pathways and expanding/collapsing the side bar.*